Table of Contents

 2000-2020s

-- 2005: Greg Jackson becomes the first African-American to reach $1 billion in annual dealership sales revenue.
+- 2005: Greg Jackson becomes the first African American dealer to reach $1 billion in annual sales revenue.

-- 2010s: NAMAD continues to advocate for diversity and inclusion in the automotive industry.
+- 2010s: NAMAD keeps advocating for broader diversity in the automotive industry.